shrut1996/Spam-Detector/README.md

 | Word Presence   | 88.05%        |
 | Word Frequency  | 83.71%        |

-* The evalutaion for the URL classifications were:
+* The performance for the URL classifications were:

 | Model           | Accuracy      | Precision |
 | :-------------: |:-------------:|:---------:|